AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects.Extensions/AmlObjectsExtensions/IsAMLObject.md

 AmlObjectsExtensions.IsAMLObject Method
 =======================================
-AutomationML 2.1 APIDetermines whether the CAEX object is an AutomationML object.
+Determines whether the CAEX object is an AutomationML object.
 If the CAEX object is a SystemUnitClass or InternalElement, it is checked, if there exists a role reference to the AutomationMLBaseRole.
 If the CAEX object is an ExternalInterface, it is checked, if there exists an InterfaceClass reference to an AutomationMLBase Interface.

   **Namespace:**  [Aml.Engine.AmlObjects.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)